Justin-Reflex/justin-reflex.github.io/20240824-grc-phishaware.md

 <br/><br/>
 ![image](https://github.com/user-attachments/assets/767a8948-5dd6-4ce1-961f-26d182678359)

 This third slide actually went over a real-world example (from an online example) and is the most important of the slides in this presentation.
-Everything presented here are the most common metrics to determine if something is genuine or a trap: from generic wording, poor grammar/spelling, unprofessional formatting, over-dramatic urgency, and spoofed links.
+Everything presented here are the most common metrics to determine if something is genuine or a trap: generic wording, poor grammar/spelling, unprofessional formatting, over-dramatic urgency, and spoofed links.
 With this information, hopefully it can give someone just enough doubt so that they seek our support instead of blindly clicking on malicous links.

 <br/><br/>
 ![image](https://github.com/user-attachments/assets/75a5d68a-3ed2-4754-b2a9-26cb200b0569)